Cat Weight Loss Guide

 Make sure your play area is free of hazards and obstacles so your cat doesn’t get injured.

 Interactive play.
-Use feather toys, motion toys, boxes, paper bags or balls, or anything that your cat finds interesting to chase and play with.
+Use feather toys, motion toys, boxes, paper bags, balls, or anything that your cat finds interesting to chase and play with.

 Try catnip.
 Catnip is an herb that contains a chemical compound called nepetalactone.
 When a cat smells or ingests catnip, it can stimulate its senses and make them more playful and energetic.
 However, not all cats are sensitive to catnip, and the effects can vary from cat to cat.

 Choose the right harness and leash.
 Look for a harness that is specifically designed for cats and fits your cat comfortably.
 Avoid using a collar.
-It can be dangerous for your cat's neck.
-Also, choose a leash that is lightweight and not too long to maintain control of your cat.
+If a cat pulls forcefully on a thin collar, it can potentially injure its neck.
+Also, choose a leash that is lightweight and short (4-6 feet) to maintain control of your cat.